ethan-web-dev/tailwindcss-modular-scales/README.md

 # Modular Scales for Tailwindcss

 This package was created to provide users of Tailwindcss the ability to leverage modular typographic scales.
-I have been testing and using this system in my applications for the past few months and I really find it helpful when building layouts from scratch.
+I have been testing and using this system in my applications for the past few months and I really find it useful.
 My hope is that this helps someone with their design system the way it has helped me.

 ### What are Modular Scales?